Joseph Calasanz: Veneration

 Eight years after his death, Pope Alexander VII cleared the name of the Pious Schools.
 Joseph Calasanz was beatified on August 7, 1748, by Pope Benedict XIV.
-He was later canonized by Pope Clement XIII on July 16, 1767.
+He was later canonised by Pope Clement XIII on July 16, 1767.

-On August 13, 1948, Pope Pius XII declared him to be the "Universal Patron of all Christian popular schools in the world."
+On August 13, 1948, Pope Pius XII declared him to be the "Universal Patron of all Christian popular schools in the world".

 His heart and tongue are conserved incorrupt in a devotional chapel in the Piarist motherhouse in Rome.

-Pope John Paul II affirmed that Saint Joseph Calasanz took as a model Christ, and he tried to transmit to the youth, besides the profane sciences, the wisdom of the Gospel, teaching them to grasp the loving harmony of God.
+Pope John Paul II affirmed that Saint Joseph Calasanz took as a model Christ, and he tried to transmit to youth, besides the profane sciences, the wisdom of the Gospel, teaching them to grasp the loving harmony of God.

-Calasanz's liturgical feast day has been celebrated on August 25, the day of his death, in the General Roman Calendar since 1970.
+Calasanz's liturgical feast day has been celebrated on August 25, the day of his death, in the General Roman Calendar since 1969.
 The 1769 to 1969 editions of that calendar placed it on August 27, which was then the nearest free day to August 25.

 Parishes are dedicated to St. Joseph Calasanctius in Jefferson, Ohio and North Battleford, Saskatchewan.
+Granada, Spain has a parish church, Parroquia de San José de Calasanz, dedicated to him.
 There is also the Church of San Jose de Calasanz in Lockney, Texas.
-Calasanz is also remembered in a number of schools around the world, named after him and overseen by the Piarists and other religious institutes that have him as its patron saint.
+Calasanz is also commemorated in a number of schools around the world, named after him and overseen by the Piarists and other religious institutes that have him as their patron saint.

-Because August 25 falls during summer vacation in many schools, the Order in its official "Calendarium Ordinis" celebrates November 27 as the "Parocinium" of St. Joseph Calasanz.
+Because August 25 falls during summer vacation in many schools, the Order in its official "Calendarium Ordinis" celebrates November 27 as the "Patrocinium" of St. Joseph Calasanz.
 It is a day that teachers and students can especially honor him.
-That date was chosen in honor of the day he opened his first, free public school in 1597.
+That date was chosen in honor of the day he opened his first free public school in 1597.